gciotto/org.csstudio.product/README.md

 To use `mvn`, you must download Maven packages from your respective OS distribuition package repository.

 Any doubts, problems or suggestions, please send an email to `gustavo.pinton@lnls.br` or `eduardo.coelho@lnls.br`.

+Release products can be downloaded from a temporary server in the LNLS domain at http://10.0.6.37/css-releases/products.html